How to translate your React app with react-i18next

 With the following lines you create an empty react app and start it:

-The last line automatically opens the URL http://localhost:3000 and dislays the welcome message rendered by the created app.
+Open http://localhost:5173 and see the welcome message rendered by the created app.

-As we want to use react-i18next to localize our application, add it to you project:
+As we want to use react-i18next to localize our application, add it to your project:

 renders the App